 Capital Expenditures.
-Our capital expenditures in 2016 of \$178.3 million were primarily related to the expansion of our over 260 acre physical campus in Phoenix, Arizona and significant investments in technology innovation to support our students and staff.
-In order to accommodate the continued growth of the traditional ground population, the University completed three more apartment style residence halls, a 170,000 square foot classroom building for its College of Science, Engineering and Technology, a student service center and a fourth parking structure.
-Included in off-site development during 2016 is \$60.7 million primarily related to an off-site student services center and parking garage that is in close proximity to our ground traditional campus.
-Employees that work in two leased office buildings in the Phoenix area were consolidated into this new building in late 2016.
+Our capital expenditures in 2017 of \$113.6 million primarily related to the expansion of our over 275 acre physical campus in Phoenix, Arizona and significant investment in technology innovation to support our students and staff.
+In order to accommodate the continued growth of the traditional ground population, the University completed the construction of an additional dormitory, other ground campus building projects and land acquisitions adjacent to our campus, as well as purchases of computer equipment, other internal use software projects and furniture and equipment to support our increasing employee headcount.
+Included in off-site development for 2017 is \$10.4 million we spent to finish the building and parking garage in close proximity to our ground traditional campus.
+Employees that worked in two leased office buildings in the Phoenix area were relocated to this new building by the end of 2016.